ezratturner/FortuneTeller/README.md

 ## Deployment
+The reason for moving into the cloud ...
+QA has helped by teaching

-This app was deployed to Azure App Service
+This app was deployed using Azure Functions and Azure App Service.
+These tools are... they were used because

+Describe each deployment steps

 ## Further Analysis
-Overall Risk Analysis:
+Overall Risk Analysis: From revisting the risk analysis,

 Known Issues:

-Future Implementation:
+Future Implementation: Database - user information

 ## Licensing and Copyright
 © Ezra Turner, QA Limited, Avanade